Cracen26/water-quality/Notes/outline.md

 # Project Outline

 ## Problem
+In recent years, surface waters have been facing a wave of pollution due mainly to industrial and environmental phenomena.
+This degradation of water quality constitutes a major challenge for health security and sustainable development.
-The proposed system is designed to collect data from the Guiers Lake in order to help scientist predict water quality level
+The proposed system is designed to collect data from the Guiers Lake in order to help scientist predict water quality level remotely and then avoid time and ressources wasting.
 ## Objectives

 - full monitoring system